SGMOModeling/PyWFM/docs/index.rst

 ..
-IWFMDLL documentation master file
+PyWFM documentation master file

 #####################
-IWFMDLL Documentation
+PyWFM Documentation
 #####################

-iwfmdll is a python package that exposes the functionality of the IWFM DLL
+pywfm is a python package that exposes the functionality of the IWFM DLL

 --------
 Overview
 --------

-The iwfmdll library includes 3 main classes:
+The pywfm library includes 3 main classes:

    * IWFMModel
    * IWFMBudget